dictation-toolbox/natlink/natlinkInstaller/README.txt

 --Still problems with Dragon 15 and NatLink.

+Release 4.1romeo:
+- fixed problem with installer (problem reregistering the natlink.pyd)

 Release 4.1quebec:
+-small fix with DNSInstallDirs for Udo
 -meant to be pre final
 -Works with Dragon up to version 14.
 -New Unimacro grammar: chrome_browsing.py, using the splendid "Click by Voice" extension written by Mark Lillybridge.